admon84/d2r-multi-script/readme.md

 When a D2R "Check For Other Instances" process handle is not found to be running:
 ![d2rms error screenshot](https://user-images.githubusercontent.com/10291543/153690778-89a93142-151f-4953-873d-e8a63e60b697.png)

+## Troubleshooting

+Always use the Diablo II Resurrected Launcher icon or shortcut to launch D2R when multi-boxing.
+If you use the generic Battle.net Launcher icon, this process may not work.

 ## Credits